 There are also some very nice privately owned parks that feature great playgrounds, jump houses, games, carousels, go-carts, and other features.
 As opposed to city or public parks, there is usually an entrance fee.
 Some have food courts or restaurants, stores, pools, and other features not found at public parks.
 Others have very special, original or unique features (like the world’s largest butterfly dome, for example), and are well worth the entrance fee!!

 in Santa Cruz.
 Here you’ll find lots of tall, winding water slides, sprayers, wave pools, and other great features.
-Both have snack areas and restaurants.
-They are very popular in Santa Cruz due to our scorching weather, entrance fees are fairly priced, and they both have special areas for little kids.
+It has snack areas as well.
+It is very popular in Santa Cruz due to our scorching weather, entrance fees are fairly priced, and it has special areas for little kids.

 The city has some exceptional tropical and botanical